You Can Protect Yourself From Identity Theft by Keeping Your Private Information Private

 Don't share too much on social media

 First, make sure you know who it is you're sharing with whenever you post something on social media.
 If the social network allows you to customize who can see your posts, make sure that posts about potentially compromising situations such as upcoming surgeries or vacations are seen only by a select group of close family and friends.

 Second, not even relatives should have all of your personal information.
 Hundreds of thousands of people have their identity stolen every year by someone they know.
 Never post a photo of a personal document such as a new passport or even your child's report card, and make sure that there are no documents visible in the background of your images.

-Be careful about the things you click, whether it's a downloaded app or a link or attachment in an email.
+It is very convenient to be able to log onto your bank, credit, and mortgage accounts online to pay your bills, check your balances, and transfer money.
+However, doing so on a compromised device can be highly dangerous.
+So be careful about the things you click, whether it's a downloaded app or a link or attachment in an email.
 Hackers can use computer viruses to record everything you type, including usernames and passwords.
-Never, ever log onto any kind of banking or other sensitive site over a public Wi-Fi connection.
+Never log onto any kind of banking or other sensitive site over a public WiFi connection.

 Sign up to prevent credit and insurance companies from sending you preapproved offers.
 These offers can be used to take out fraudulent accounts in your name.

 Beware of Phishing